 Intermittent Fasting (IF) is a complex dietary concept that simply means alternating intervals of not eating (fasting) and times of eating (feeding).
 The fasting and feeding windows vary based on which type of protocol you follow, and can range from 14 hours to 36 hours.

 The idea of fasting may seem foreign to some, however, it's important to note that everyone already fasts.
 Anytime you are not eating -- for instance in between meals or while sleeping -- you are fasting.
 Breakfast got its name because you are "breaking the fast" after sleep with the first meal of the morning.
 Intermittent fasting takes it a step further by structuring your fasting and feeding windows so they are constant instead of unsystematic.
-Some protocols of intermittent fasting simply extend that fasting period past usual breakfast times (for example, the Lean Gains-style 16/8 fasting schedule), while others involve fasting for 24-hour periods every week (for example, the Eat-Stop-Eat-style).
+Some protocols of intermittent fasting simply extend that fasting period past usual breakfast times (for example, the Lean Gains-style 16/8 fasting schedule), while others involve fasting for 24-hour periods every week (for example, the Eat-Stop-Eat diet).

 How Does Intermittent Fasting Differ from Commonly Held Nutrition Beliefs?